StuntsPT/misc_plotters/README.md

 # misc_plotters
-A collection of scripts for plotting several kinds of data
+A collection of scripts for plotting several kinds of data.

+Some examples of what these scripts produce can be found in the "examples" diectory.

 -------